Chernobyllight/SaMam/readme.md

 ## :bank: $\mathrm{III}$ - Dataset Preparation

-We use [wikiart](https://www.kaggle.com/competitions/painter-by-numbers/data) as our training style dataset and [MS_COCO](https://cocodataset.org/#download) as our training content dataset.
+For training, we use [wikiart](https://www.kaggle.com/competitions/painter-by-numbers/data) as our style dataset and [MS_COCO](https://cocodataset.org/#download) as our content dataset.
 Furthermore, the folder structure should be like:

 ```
 TRAIN